 Lots of museums are free every Sunday afternoon!
 Also, have a picnic in Ciutadella Park, every weekend they have activities, live music and that park is always full of life.
 There is a big park that is not so known, it’s Horta, it has a labyrinth inside where the movie “Perfume” was shot.
 Have a walk on the beach, the port, and get lost around Barrio Gotico and Borne, they’re amazing

-A lot of Barcelona’s top museums offer at least one day of free admission a week and in most cases this is a Sunday.
-Some museums that offer this include the Picasso museum and Museu Nacional d’Art de Catalunya.
+This Barcelona tip will help you save some money on top attractions.
+A lot of Barcelona’s best museums offer at least one day of free admission a week and in most cases this is a Sunday.
+That includes the Picasso museum and Museu Nacional d’Art de Catalunya.
 Also, make sure to explore Barcelona’s beautiful parks.

 Visit Camp Nou

 Go to Camp Nou.
 Visit the museum + stadium tour.
 It’s amazing and you don’t have to be a soccer addict to enjoy it.
 19 euro/person.

 Camp Nou or ‘the Nou Camp’ as it is referred to in English is the football stadium in Barcelona.
 It can be found in the west of the city and is the home to FC Barcelona.
 You can take a tour of the stadium when matches are not being played.

 Opening hours:4th April to 9th October: 10am to 8pm – Camp Nou Tour until one hour before the Museum closes.
 The rest of the year: 10am – 6.30pm

 Katelyn Parsons says:

 Espit Chupito Bar, great place to pre-drink before a night out with over 500 shots or something, it’s pretty cool!
 Went there almost every night I was in Barca.